The Bottom Line on Patricia Rose Press Molds

 - Well made molds are not inexpensive

-- Durable, hard plaster Hydrastone molds for repeated use.
+- Durable, hard plaster Hydrastone or molded plastic molds for repeated use.

 - Good doll proportions and nice detailing of face, and main body lines.